jsgounot/BioScripts/README.md

-# BioPyScripts
+# BioScripts
- Short Python Scripts

-Collection of short python scripts
+Collection of bioinformatic scripts